ropensci/roweb3/content/blog/2022-10-20-call-for-mentors-champions-program/index.md

 * Previous experience with any of the following:

-  * Developing, maintaining or contributing to any rOpenSci package or package which have gone through rOpenSci review, or
+  * Developing, maintaining or contributing to any rOpenSci package or package which has gone through rOpenSci review, or

   * Participating in the rOpenSci review process, or